Cellular Senescence: Review and Reagent Selection Guide

 Instrument Fluorescence microscope, FCM Fluorescence microplate reader FCM Fluorescence microscope

-Sample Live cells, fixed cells
+Sample SPiDER-ßGal: Live or fixed cells

 (Tissue: some examples from published articles using SG02)